kgxsz/flow/README.md

 ### Unit
 - In `api/` setup the environment variables:
   - `CORS_ORIGIN` as `https://localhost:8080`.
-- In `api/` run the unit tests with `clj -A:test/unit`.
+- In `api/` run the unit tests with `clj -M:test/unit`.
 - Alternatively, in the api's Clojure REPL, run `(kaocha/run :unit)`.

 ## Remote deployment

 ### Create the assets
-- In `app/` build an optimised index.js file with `clj -A:release/js`.
+- In `app/` build an optimised index.js file with `clj -M:release/js`.
-- In `app/` build an optimised index.css file with `clj -A:release/css`.
+- In `app/` build an optimised index.css file with `clj -M:release/css`.
 - In `api/` clear out previous assets with `rm -rf classes && mkdir classes && rm -rf target && mkdir target`.
-- In `api/` compile the API with `clj -A:compile`.
+- In `api/` compile the API with `clj -M:compile`.
-- In `api/` zip the API with `clj -A:zip mach.pack.alpha.aws-lambda target/flow.zip -C:compile -R:compile`
+- In `api/` zip the API with `clj -M:zip mach.pack.alpha.aws-lambda target/flow.zip -C:compile -R:compile`

 ### Deploy the infrastructure and assets
 - In `infrastructure/` setup the environment variables: